coco33920/cv/docs/index.md

 I spent a month working in the IT department of the French *Direction Générale des Finances Publiques* (which is somewhat equivalent to the IRS to be simple).

 ##  Queer life
-I'm a Queer, transgender, intersex and asexual girl based in France.
+I'm a Queer, transgender, intersex and asexual woman based in France.
 Advocating for trans right and intersex right, I follow an intersectional feminism open to all, in support of all women.

 As you probably deduced from the badges.
 Yes.
 I like the trans flag.
 A lot.